FaisalJulaidan/SearchBase/README.md

 * Change directory `cd TheSearchBase`
 * Setup the .env file for server and client
 * Run `docker-compose up -d --no-deps --build`
+* Update global variables in `docker/init-letsencrypt` add the new domain for SSL
 * Run `./docker/init-letsencrypt`